oyesaurabh/budget_buddy/README.md

 ## 📈 Future Enhancements

 - Budgeting and saving goal features.
+- Alert feature if we spend more than our goal
 - Advanced data filters and more graph types.
 - Integration with banking APIs for automatic transaction imports.